Mitrella nympha

 Mitrella nympha is a species of sea snail in the family Columbellidae, the dove snails.

 Description

 Members of the order Neogastropoda are mostly gonochoric and broadcast spawners.
-After birth, Mitrella nympha embryos develop into planktonic trocophore larvae, then into juvenile veligers before becoming fully grown adults.
+After birth, Mitrella nympha embryos develop into planktonic trochophore larvae, then into juvenile veligers before becoming fully grown adults.

 Their shells vary between 9 mm and 13 mm in size and are in the shape of narrow tapered spirals.

 Distribution

 This marine species occurs in the Red Sea and off the Philippines.